mido/mido/docs/midi_files.rst

 This will yield each message at the appropriate time for playback.

+If you don't want to sleep between each message you can pass ``sleep=False``.
+Messages will still be tagged with the number of seconds that would have been slept.

 If you also want to receive meta messages, you can pass ``meta_messages=True``.
 Meta messages can not be sent to ports, so they need to be filtered out::